sensu/sensu-docs/content/sensu-go/5.16/api/datastore.md

 #### EXAMPLE {#providerprovider-delete-example}

-The following example shows a request to remove the Sensu datastore provider with the ID `9927110dc66458af`, resulting in a successful HTTP `204 No Content` response.
+The following example shows a request to the `/provider/:provider` API endpoint to remove the Sensu datastore provider with the ID `9927110dc66458af`, resulting in a successful HTTP `204 No Content` response.

 {{< highlight shell >}}
 curl -X DELETE \